arabog/ALX_T_Notes/wk1/day4/Readme.md

 `cd` (change directory), and
 `ls` (list files and directories).

-The files on a Linux system are arranged in what is called a hierarchical directory structure.
+The files on a Linux system are arranged in what is called a **hierarchical directory structure**.
 This means that they are organized in a tree-like pattern of directories (called folders in other systems), which may contain files and subdirectories. **The first directory in the file system is called the root directory**.
 The root directory contains files and subdirectories, which contain more files and subdirectories and so on and so on.

 ## pwd
 Think of the file system tree as a maze, and that we are standing in it.
 At any given moment, we are located in a single directory.
 Inside that directory, we can see its files and the pathway to its parent directory and the pathways to the subdirectories of the directory in which we are standing.
 The directory we are standing in is called the **working directory**.
 To see the name of the working directory, we use the **pwd** command.

 ### ls
 To list the files in the working directory, we use the `ls` command.